henryw374/henryw374.github.io.old/about.md

 permalink: /about/
 ---

+My name is Henry Widd, I am the creator of [MoneyRebase](https://moneyrebase.com), a tool to help you get some perspective on your finances.

-My name is Henry Widd, I am an independent software consultant who has been developing software for over 15 years, mostly in the financial and aerospace domains.
+I am also an independent software consultant who has been developing software for over 15 years, mostly in the financial and aerospace domains.
 See my [LinkedIn profile](https://www.linkedin.com/in/henry-widd-ab33674/) for more info.

 Some notable examples of my open source work include:

-* Author of the first cross-platform Clojure(Script) date/time library [cljc.java-time](https://github.com/henryw374/cljc.java-time) (and its companion [time-literals](https://github.com/henryw374/time-literals))
+* Author of Clojure(Script) date/time libraries [Tempo](https://github.com/henryw374/tempo), [cljc.java-time](https://github.com/henryw374/cljc.java-time) and [time-literals](https://github.com/henryw374/time-literals)
 * Contributior to [Clojurescript](https://clojurescript.org/) (the compiler)
 * Co-author of [tick](https://github.com/juxt/tick)
 * [stats-atom](https://gist.github.com/henryw374/3627fb85be5cd909801b405b995428df), a drop-in replacement for `clojure.core/atom` which maintains update stats